Plan for good lighting design

 - Post reminders next to light switches or install occupancy sensors to keep lights off in unused areas.
 Occupancy sensors turn off lights automatically when space is unoccupied saving about 25% of the lighting energy.

-Instead of using ceiling fixtures that light entire rooms, use compact fluorescent or LED (Light Emitting Diodes) task lighting.
+Instead of using ceiling fixtures that light entire rooms, use LED (Light Emitting Diodes) task lighting.

 The light output of a fluorescent lamp decreases as it ages, yet the same amount of energy is consumed to produce this lower level of light.